aparaviemea/Installation/README.md

 - Windows Server 2019
 - Windows Server 2016
 - Windows Server 2012 R2
-- Windows 101
-1 Supported for Collector installation.
-Not as an Aggregator
+- Windows 10 (Supported for Collector installation.
+Not as an Aggregator)
 - Linux OS (x64 only)2
 - Ubuntu 18.04 and 20.04
 - Debian 9.x and 10
 - Red Hat (RHEL) 8.x
 - CentOS 8.x
 - Suse Enterprise 15
-- 2 Linux distributions must have libc 2.23 or greater installed
+- Linux distributions must have libc 2.23 or greater installed

 ### Database Support
 The Aggregator and Aggregator-Collector require a database to store file metadata.
 The database may be installed on the same server as an Aggregator or on a separate server accessible by the Aggregator.
 Multiple Aggregators may access the same database.
 Supported database types include: